 |---|---|---|

-| Training treats | Daily | Very small pieces |
+| Training treats | Daily if needed | Very small pieces, counted as calories |

-| Fruits or veggies | Few times a week | 1–2 bites |
+| Fruits or vegetables | A few times a week | 1–2 small bites at a time |

-| Cheese or meat | Rare | Tiny amounts |
+| Plain cooked meat | Occasionally | Tiny unseasoned pieces only |

-| Table scraps | Avoid | Not recommended |
+| Table scraps | Avoid | Not recommended because they encourage begging and add hidden calories |

-Common Beagle nutrition questions
+Common Beagle feeding questions

-- Why is my Beagle always hungry?
+Why is my Beagle always hungry?

-No. Free-feeding often causes weight gain. - Should I change food if my Beagle begs?
+Should I change food if my Beagle begs?

 When to change diet or see a vet